TIJUANA, Mexico (Reuters) - What do Tijuana, Baghdad and Jerusalem have in common?

 East of the Arabian Peninsula, ambitious projects are underway to control movement between India and Pakistan; India and Bangladesh; and Pakistan and Afghanistan.

-Almost invariably, governments that decide on physical separation from a neighbor predict that it would reduce tension but, at times, that remains wishful thinking.
+Almost invariably, governments that decide on physical separation from a neighbour predict that it would reduce tension but, at times, that remains wishful thinking.

 In April, for example, a firefight broke out between Afghan and Pakistani troops after the Afghans tried to tear down parts of a fence running through a tribal area.